kollihk/PepperMint/README.md

 * future developments can involve the Metaverse, wearables etc.
 * users can access their virtual storage and sell their items.                                        #TODO: Seek clarification from Gaetano??

+* Peppermint is built using cutting edge technologies, python and solidity are the backbone of our app, the UI is generated via Streamlit.
+Companies uses production information and timestamp to generate an unique hash via sha256 encoding, then the hash is converted to a easy readable QR code and printed into the box.
+Through our interface the user selects with ethereum address wants to use for the minting, then use the camera to read the QR code and if the code is unique and not used the Minting is processed .
+For time matter we used local machine services like ganache to simulate transaction and csv files as "off chain database".
+Validation will happen through chainlink oracles that read the status of off-chain data and sends back a signal to update them if the mining is processed.
+Other companies offer pre minted NFT that get transferred to customers address, in this case they will have to pay the transfer fee that is usually higher than a minting fee.
+Another problem that we solve is that the NFT is actually awarded to person that request the mint, won't be a previous owner, if you are the first person to own that item everyone will know it.

+* Peppermint is built using cutting edge technologies, python and solidity are the backbone of our app, the UI is generated via Streamlit.
+Companies uses production information and timestamp to generate an unique hash via sha256 encoding, then the hash is converted to a easy readable QR code and printed into the box.
+Through our interface the user selects with ethereum address wants to use for the minting, then use the camera to read the QR code and if the code is unique and not used the Minting is processed .
+For time matter we used local machine services like ganache to simulate transaction and csv files as "off chain database".
+Validation will happen through chainlink oracles that read the status of off-chain data and sends back a signal to update them if the mining is processed.

 ### Technology Stack

 * Solidity